 The town maintains the original license and sends certified copies to the State of Connecticut, and any town(s) of residence within Connecticut that are listed on the certificate for the parties involved.
 Once that occurs, you may purchase certified copies from either the town of occurrence or the town(s) of residence listed on the certificate.

-To expedite the process please email your worksheet in advance to firstname.lastname@example.org
+Please email your worksheet* in advance to firstname.lastname@example.org

 To pay online visit the Point & Pay LLC